the green river valley & Mount St. Helens:

 fIGHTING A PROPOSED OPEN-PIT MINE IN THE SHADOW OF MOUNT ST. HELENS (LAWETLAT'LA)

-A COALITION FIGHTING TO SAVE AN irreplaceable landscape
+the Green River Valley alliance: A COALITION FIGHTING TO SAVE AN irreplaceable landscape

 Since 2005, the Cascade Forest Conservancy and our partners have been working to protect the Green River Valley, near Mount St. Helens, from an open-pit hard rock mine.
 So far, we have stopped a series of permits for prospecting operations through lawsuits, coalition building, and advocacy.
 But, after each victory, our opponents filed new applications and received new permits.
 Fighting each new attempt to mine here won’t work forever.
 We need to protect this place from the threat of mining permanently.